perf¶

 perf record -e L1-dcache-load-misses -c 10000 -ag -- sleep 5

-Tracing / Probes — perf probe --add
+Tracing / Probes — perf probe --add¶

 The main idea behind dynamic tracing is that sometimes there is no existing coutners / function, so you can add your

-own probes in both Linux kernel and user code, and then use tracing (perf record -e
+own probes in both Linux kernel and user code, and then use tracing (perf record -e).
+You can add them dynamically

 (without recompilation of code) as well as statically (code has to be modified).

-Collect perf.data
+Collect perf.data¶

 Let’s say our binary/library that has a symbol that we are interested in, is: